seng438-winter-2024/seng438-a3-emiko47/seng438-a3-team_number.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

+COVERAGE TOOL USED : EclEmma
 PROS:
--As opposed to the other coverage tools, we found EclEmma easy to set up and integrate with the Eclipse IDE -it provided various coverage metrics such as statement coverage, branch coverage which allowed us to asses the quality of our tests and make new tests to improve the coverage metrics.
+- As opposed to the other coverage tools, we found EclEmma easy to set up and integrate with the Eclipse IDE
+- it provided various coverage metrics such as statement coverage, branch coverage which allowed us to asses the quality of our tests and make new tests to improve the coverage metrics.
--it provided a detailed report and outlined all the areas of the ode that weren't outlined by the code
+- it provided a detailed report and outlined all the areas of the ode that weren't outlined by the code

 CONS:
 - the eclemma tool provided a coverage without the condition coverage